-Peter Grandbois is the author of seven books, including: The Gravedigger, selected by Barnes and Noble for its “Discover Great New Writers” program, The Arsenic Lobster: A Hybrid Memoir, chosen as one of the top five memoirs of 2009 by the Sacramento News and Review, Nahoonkara, winner of the gold medal in literary fiction in Foreword magazine’s Book of the Year Awards for 2011, a collection of surreal flash fictions, Domestic Disturbances, a finalist for Book of the Year in Foreword magazine’s 2013 awards, and the novella collections or “monster double features,” Wait Your Turn, The Glob Who Girdled Granville (Honorable Mention, IndieFab award in the category of best fantasy of 2014), and The Girl on the Swing.
-His essays and short stories have appeared in numerous journals and been shortlisted for both the Pushcart Prize and Best American Essays.
-His plays have been performed in St. Louis, Columbus, Los Angeles, and New York.
-He is senior editor at Boulevard magazine and fiction co-editor at Phantom Drift.
+Peter Grandbois is the author of thirteen books, including: The Gravedigger, selected by Barnes and Noble for its “Discover Great New Writers” program, The Arsenic Lobster: A Hybrid Memoir, chosen as one of the top five memoirs of 2009 by the Sacramento News and Review, Nahoonkara, winner of the gold medal in literary fiction in Foreword magazine’s Book of the Year Awards for 2011, a collection of surreal flash fictions, Domestic Disturbances, a Publisher’s Weekly pick for Best Book of 2013, and the novella collections or “monster double features,” Wait Your Turn, The Glob Who Girdled Granville (honorable mention, IndieFab award for fantasy book of the year in 2014), The Girl on the Swing (Silver Medalist in the category of Best Fantasy of 2015 in the IndieFab awards), the poetry collection, This House That (winner of the Brighthorse Books Poetry Prize and Honorable Mention for the INDIES award in the category of best poetry collection of 2017), Kissing the Lobster, the novel, half-burnt (finalist in the category of Multicultural Fiction in the 2019 INDIES), the poetry collections, The Three-Legged World (Etruscan, 2020), everything has become birds (Brighthorse, 2021) and the Snyder prize-winning collection, Last Night I Aged a Hundred Years (Ashland Poetry Press, 2021).
+His poems, essays, and short stories have appeared in over one hundred magazines, including Kenyon Review, The Gettysburg Review, and Prairie Schooner, and been shortlisted for the Pushcart Prize, Best American Essays, and Best American Horror.
+His plays have been nominated for several New York Innovative Theatre Awards, have won the Best of the Neil LaBute Festival and have been performed in St. Louis, Columbus, Los Angeles, and New York.
+He is poetry editor for Boulevard magazine and teaches at Denison University in Ohio.